Influenza - Flu

 Who should get the Flu Vaccine?

 In February 2010, vaccine experts voted to recommend that everyone 6 months of age and older should be vaccinated against the flu.
-While everyone is recommended to be vaccinated against the flu, it is especially important for certain people to be vaccinated because they are at high risk of having serious flu-related complications or because they live with or care for people at high risk for developing flu-related complications.
+While vaccination against the flu is recommended for everyone, it is especially important for certain people to be vaccinated because they are at high risk of having serious flu-related complications or because they live with or care for people at high risk for developing flu-related complications.
 This includes: